Golden and Silver Dark Sirens for precise H0 measurement with HETDEX: Results

 Our mock data analysis uses HETDEX data in the central 1~deg$^2$ region of the COSMOS field.
 In area, this matches the upper limit for the definition of our silver dark sirens.
 However, since GW sky localizations are frequently elongated with irregular geometries, a single event's 90\% region may extend beyond the limits of our data.
 To guarantee full coverage using our galaxy catalog, we tile the field by compactly replicating it along its edges, ensuring that the effective background area always exceeds the sky localization.
-The resulting pattern is shown in Figure~\ref{fig:silver_inj}.
+The resulting pattern is shown in the sky map in Fig.~\ref{fig:silver_inj}.
+In this figure, we also provide the full parameter estimation results for a representative silver dark siren.
+The corner plot illustrates the posterior distributions for the intrinsic and extrinsic parameters, including chirp mass ($\mathcal{M}$), mass ratio ($q$), and the sky coordinates.
+Notably, the degeneracy between the luminosity distance ($d_L$) and the binary inclination ($\theta_{\mathrm{JN}}$) is well-constrained, which is critical for reducing the distance uncertainty.
 The figure also illustrates the positional uncertainty of a typical silver dark siren with multiple possible host galaxies.
 This particular silver event uses the region of the COSMOS field where HETDEX has nearly $100\%$ spectroscopic coverage.
 Consequently, the example represents a realistic expectation with future detector networks.

 Figure~\ref{fig:golden_inj} shows the corner plot and corresponding sky map for a representative golden dark siren in the SHELA field.
 In this example, a single galaxy (shown in purple) dominates the $H_0$ posterior.
 This event has relatively few potential hosts because the HETDEX HDR5 fill-factor of the region is relatively low (only $\sim 20\%$).
 Whether our observational criterion for identifying a ``golden'' dark siren (i.e., $\Delta\Omega_{90}\leq 0.1~\mathrm{deg}^2$) coincides with the definition commonly used in the literature (i.e., the presence of a single plausible host) depends sensitively on the galaxy density of the sky region in which the GW event occurs.